TWILIO CONNECT

 Configuring Twilio for Commio

-First, let's create a Twilio Connect trunk.
-In thinQ io navigate to Outbound, Trunks, then click Add New.
-Add New Trunk for Twilio in thinQ io Platform On the New Trunk configuration page, give it a friendly name, then choose the Profile you wish to associate your trunk with.
-Drop down the Select Trunk Type, and select Connect. thinQ io Select Twilio Select Twilio from the options, then click Save.
 You will next see an “Edit Trunk” page.
 Note the Token and Account ID information, you will use this to configure the SIP URI to configure in Twilio's portal.
 This is required for routing outbound calls from Twilio through Commio.
-Copy and paste these values into a text editor or notepad. thinQ trunk token account ID for Twilio
+Copy and paste these values into a text editor or notepad.

 Creating an Origination Connection Policy on Twilio

+With this configuration, you will now route through your Commio profile using our lower rates.
 In your Programmable Voice Dashboard on Twilio, go to BYOC Trunks, then select Origination Connection Policy, then click the plus sign to add a new policy.
 Give it a Friendly Name in the pop-up and click Create.
-Origination Connection Policy Twilio thinQ After clicking Create, you will be taken to the Origination Connection Policy list.
-Click on your newly created policy to open the configuration page.

-On the Origination Connection Policy page, click on the Add new Origination Target page, and in the pop up, enter the following SIP URI in the ORIGINATION SIP URI field, then click Create
+On the Origination Connection Policy page, click on the Add new Origination Target page, and in the pop up, enter the following SIP URI in the ORIGINATION SIP URI field, then click Create.

 sip:wap.thinq.com?X-account-id=YOUR_ACCOUNT_ID&X-account-token=YOUR_ACCOUNT_TOKEN